THE Court of Alicante has cleared three British men accused of gang raping a fellow Brit in Benidorm, due to ‘a lack of evidence’.

 The charges were for the alleged sexual assault and for ‘helping one another to carry out the rape’.

-The defendants and their lawyer, Alejandro Dartis, were looking for a non-guilty verdict.
+The defendants and their solicitors, Alejandro Dartis and Laura Rubio, were looking for a non-guilty verdict.

 The incident occurred in the early hours of October 30, 2011, in a block of apartments in Benidorm.